-Acupuncture Improves PCOS
+Acupuncture improves PCOS and fertility

 Polycystic ovary syndrome (PCOS) is a term to describe multiple cysts/follicles on the ovaries.
 The European definition of PCOS is now outlined as having three clear symptoms: an increase in testosterone levels, irregular or no ovulation and multiple cysts on the ovaries (12 or more follicles measuring 2-9mm).
 In America, the definition of PCOS does not include multiple cysts on the ovaries, in case you find different information on the internet.

 Around 34% of women undergoing IVF were found to have PCO; cysts on the ovaries but without the hormonal abnormalities.
 Multiple cysts increase levels of AMH and oestrogen.